There are many things to think about when you purchase a new furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you know what it means?

-R & M Climate Control Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+R & M Climate Control Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.
+Basically, the higher your furnace efficiency rating the less energy your furnace needs to heat your home.

-Keep in mind that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some substandard, so the AFUE rating does not factor this into their rating.
+Remember that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in every home is different – some good quality, some substandard, so the AFUE rating does not factor this into their rating.
 If you worry that your heating equipment or duct system is not energy efficient, give R & M Climate Control Service Experts a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could be saving each month.